wunderwuzzi23/blog/content/posts/2024/google-colab-image-render-exfil.md

 ## Here we go...
 Indirect Prompt Injection

-This weekend, I noticed that my prediction of Google Colab including the Notebook's content in the prompt became reality.
+Last weekend, I noticed that my prediction of Google Colab including the Notebook's content in the prompt became reality.
 And now we can demonstrate prompt injection via untrusted data from Notebooks.

 **Luckily the data exfiltration issue was addressed already after the responsible disclosure.**